tiagoslg/habit_netatmo/README.md

 ---------------------------------------------------------------------
 - get_camera_con_status/<str:device_id>/

-This endpoint read the Log from camera connection and return the last status in log file.
+This endpoint reads the Log from camera connection, if it exists, and returns the last status present in log file.

     Params:
     - device_id required: camera device_id, got from client_netatmo.get_devices method